apache/beam/sdks/python/apache_beam/yaml/inline_python.md

 will invoke the transform `apache_beam.pkg.mod.SomeTransform(1, 'foo', baz=3)`.
 This fully qualified name can be any PTransform class or other callable that returns a PTransform.
-Note, however, that PTransforms that do not accept or return schema'd data may not be as useable to use from YAML.
+Note, however, that PTransforms that do not accept or return schema'd data may not be as usable within YAML.
 Restoring the schema-ness after a non-schema returning transform can be done by using the `callable` option on `MapToFields` which takes the entire element as an input, e.g.